Maijied/linpad/README.md

 - Word count functionality.
 - Replace and find functionality.
 - Toggle between dark and light modes.
-- Zoom in and out
+- Zoom in and out.
-- Font customization
+- Font customization.
+- Undo and redo actions.
+- Auto-save functionality.
 - Open-source and available for community contributions.

 ## Folder Structure